 Moselle Valley, Germany

 Riesling lovers rejoice!
-The Moselle Valley is known as the best place in the world for classic Riseling wines.
+The Moselle Valley is known as the best place in the world for classic Riseling whites.
 Its extremely steep hillsides are a treat for the eyes and also for its soil, which produces rich nutrients from the Moselle River below.
 It’s unlike most vino regions in the world for this reason!

 Finger Lakes, New York, USA